Resource guide for medication aide requirements by state

 Illinois

-Per Public Act 103-0886, Illinois medication aides are certified and regulated through the Illinois Department of Public Health.
+Per Public Act 103-0886, Illinois medication aides are certified and regulated through the Illinois Department of Public Health (IDPH) for assisted living and shared housing establishments.

 Indiana

-The state of Indiana uses the term qualified medication aide (QMA) for this occupation.
-The eligibility requirements include CNA work experience of at least 1,000 hours within the previous 24 months, authorized QMA program completion, and a state exam.
+The state of Indiana uses the term qualified medication aide for this occupation.
+The eligibility requirements include CNA work experience of at least 1,000 hours within the previous 24 months, completion of an authorized QMA program, and passing a state exam.

 For questions, details, and a list of approved programs, visit the QMA page on the Indiana Department of Health website.